ZheikoN/octanewear_race_team/README.md

  - CSS3

  ### Frameworks, Libraries & Programs used
-  1. Google Fonts were used to import the 'Burlingame' and 'Nunito' fonts into the style.css file which are used on all pages throughout the project.
+  1. Google Fonts were used to import the 'Burlingame', 'Nunito' and 'Ms Madi' fonts into the style.css file which are used on all pages throughout the project.
   2. Photoshop was used to create the logo, resizing images and editing photos for the website.
   3. Balsamiq was used to create the wireframes during the design process.
   4. github is used to store the projects code after being pushed from GitPod.
   5. gitpod is used for writing all of the code and to push project into github
-  6. fontawesome is used for social networks icons.
+  6. fontawesome is used for social networks icons and calendar entries.
   7. iRacing was used to take pictures from for Carousel and across the website.

 ---